durangoretro/web/docs/hardware/theory.md

 !!! tip

 	`Q5` buffer uses a _bias resistor_ (`R15`) whose **330 ohm** is determined for the use of _either_ SCART or RCA output, but _**not** simultaneously_.
 In case both outputs are needed at the same time, `R15` must be reduced accordingly (say, to **150 ohm**) for safe operation. _This lower value will work in any case_, at the expense of somewhat increased power consumption.

+In colour mode, the above circuit is mainly used for **sync signals**.
+The SCART connector provides **RGB inputs** when switched via the _fast blanking_ input.
+The colour bitstreams coming from VDU (`IB, IR, IGL, IGH`) are buffered by **`U127`** (74HC245) which in turn disables video output during _blanking_ periods from the **`/DCDE`** signal.
+Together with the previous `DHRDE`, these signals come from `/CDE` and `HRDE` generated at `U3xx` (74HC175) after some _adjustable delay_ via `VR128` and `VR221`, respectively.
+The buffers in the '245 are used _in pairs_ for minimal output impedance, and the outputs go into two separate paths: main one is a simple DAC for each colour in order to attenuate the signals down to the **nominal 0.7 Vpp** expected by each RGB input's 75 ohm standard impedance -- in case of the _green_ channel, two bits are in use, which account for approx. 1/3rd and 2/3rds of the full-scale output, rendering _three levels of green_ plus black.

+The remaining path is sort of an afterthought...
+In case the RGB mode is not supported (or the SCART connection is missing altogether), an approximate **luminance value** is supplied to the composite output.
+A _crude_ DAC is made upon `R107...R110` which apply a suitable current level to the common ground input `VIN` of the aforementioned _video mixer_, so at least a monochromatic image is displayed.

+!!! tip

+	The DAC resistor values stated in the silkscreen (v1 issue) are intended for a reasonably **linear greyscale**, which may be enabled by clearing bit `D3` of the _video mode register_ (`$DF80`, _not officially supported_).
+But since this mode seems of little use, and _might render somewhat inaccurate colours if the **RGB-to-component** video converter is used_, alternative values may be used.
+Check [the Palette article](palette.md) for details.
+ 	**v2** and later issues of Durango-X include the **luminance DAC** as standard.

+The way for switching the TV between the composite and RGB inputs is via the _fast blanking_ input in the SCART connector.
+This receives the `RGB` signal from U3xx (which is either _0_ in HIRES mode, or the value of `D3` from the _video mode register_), buffered by `Q306` and applied thru `R312`.

+!!! note

+	The _fast blanking_ signal does draw **a lot** of current, accounting for nearly **one third (!)** of Durango-X's total power consumption.
+Increasing the value of `R312` to suit your particular TV will decrease energy usage, but might be the cause of _unreliable mode switching_.
+	This resistor is **not used** in _Composite_, _Sync-on-Green_ or (for v2 and later) _Component video_ outputs, thus _greyscale_ mode is _not available_.

 ### CPU